Handling Pulumi Stack Outputs and Cross-Stack References in Python

 Mocking Stack Outputs in pytest

 Unit tests must run without cloud credentials or live state.
 Use pulumi.runtime.set_mocks() to intercept resource creation.
-Mock StackReference calls to return deterministic payloads.
+Return deterministic payloads from StackReference by mocking the get_output method.

 Isolate assertion boundaries.
 Verify type casting logic independently of cloud provider APIs.
 This guarantees predictable test execution across ephemeral runners.